cfpb/website-indexer/README.md

 npx cfpb/crawsqueal
 ```

 It'll create a SQLite database named `./cfgov.sqlite3`, crawl the cf.gov website, and create a record for every page that has a unique URL (including query params and hashes).
 Takes a couple hours.
+You can optionally pass a custom filename for the database, e.g. `npx cfpb/crawsqueal db.sqlite3`.

 FYI [DB4S](https://github.com/sqlitebrowser/sqlitebrowser) is a neat SQLite browser.